geoscixyz/gpg/content/electromagnetics/electromagnetic_basic_principles.rst

         \vec{J} = \sigma \vec{E}

 where :math:`\vec{J}` is current density in :math:`A/m^2` (amperes per meter squared) and :math:`\vec{E}` is the electric field with units of Volts/meter.
+This is the version of Ohm's law for extended three-dimensional bodies, analogous to Ohm's law for circuits: :math:`I=V/R`, where :math:`R` is the electrical resistance of the circuit.

-The currents in the body produce their own magnetic field (This is known as Ampere's Law or the Biot Savart Law at low frequencies).
+The currents in the body produce their own magnetic fields just as in the case of a loop.
 These currents will also vary with time and their magnetic field can be measured at the transmitter.
 We refer to these fields as the "secondary" magnetic field, :math:`\vec{H_s}`.
 Note that the secondary field may be out of phase with the primary field.

-**Observation**: The receiver measures the sum of the primary and secondary fields or it measures the associated voltages that are induced in a coil caused by the time varying magnetic flux.

 **Summary**